coffee2code/configure-smtp/README.md

 ## Additional Documentation

-See [readme.txt](https://github.com/coffee2code/configure-smtp/blob/master/readme.txt) for additional usage information.
+* See [readme.txt](https://github.com/coffee2code/configure-smtp/blob/master/readme.txt) for additional usage information.
+* See [CHANGELOG.md](CHANGELOG.md) for the list of changes for each release.

 ## Support